-It is the policy of Enterprise-Ozark Community College that any criminal act, threat of violence, violent act, injury, destruction of any College or personal property, traffic accident, or other situation which occurs on the campuses, sites, centers, or facilities operated by Enterprise-Ozark Community College and which may constitute an emergency, a danger to the health, safety, or property of any person, or a threat to the public order be reported immediately to the following:
+It is the policy of Enterprise State Community College that any criminal act, threat of violence, violent act, injury, destruction of any College or personal property, traffic accident, or other situation which occurs on the campuses, sites, centers, or facilities operated by Enterprise State Community College and which may constitute an emergency, a danger to the health, safety, or property of any person, or a threat to the public order be reported immediately to the following.

-- 54 - 1.
-Enterprise Campus: Security Officer, WA 101, (334) 347-2623, ext.
+- 1. Enterprise Campus: Security Officer, WA101, (334) 347-2623, ext.
 2277.
-If a security person is not available, the situation should be reported to the Dean of Finance and Administration at the Enterprise Campus, WA 114; or the Extended Programs Director, WA 205. - 2.
+If a security person is not available, the situation should be reported to the Dean of Students located on the Enterprise Campus, LW100 or the Extended Programs Director, WA 119. - 2.
 Fort Rucker Site: Building 4502, Room 153, (334) 598-3438 - 3.
-Aviation Campus at Ozark: Dean's Office, Steagall Hall, (334) 774-5113 - 4.
-Aviation Center at Mobile: Admissions Office, (251) 438-2816 - 5.
-Albertville Aviation Training Facility: Director's Office, (256) 279-0940 - 6.
-Andalusia Aviation Training Facility: Director's Office, (334) 222-0133
+Alabama Aviation Center at Ozark: Dean's Office, Steagall Hall, (334) 774-5113 - 4.
+Alabama Aviation Center at Mobile: Admissions Office, (251) 438-2816 - 5.
+Alabama Aviation Center at Albertville: Director's Office, (256) 279-0940 - 6.
+Alabama Aviation Center at Andalusia: Director's Office, (334) 222-0133

 All witnesses to any situation fitting into any of the previously described categories shall make themselves available to make written statements and otherwise assist the College's officials and law enforcement officers in the investigation of the situation.
-It shall be an offense subject to appropriate disciplinary action for any Enterprise-Ozark Community College employee or student to file a false report, knowingly make a false statement, or interfere with the investigation, of or about any situation of the nature described in the preceding paragraph.
+It shall be an offense subject to appropriate disciplinary action for any Enterprise State Community College employee or student to file a false report, knowingly make a false statement, or interfere with the investigation, of or about any situation of the nature described in the preceding paragraph.

-It shall be the duty of the designated EOCC officials being made aware of any situation of a nature described in the previous paragraph, to immediately take all reasonable action to prevent or minimize any harm or threat of harm to the employees, students, and visitors of Enterprise-Ozark Community College.
+It shall be the duty of the designated ESCC officials being made aware of any situation of a nature described in the previous paragraph, to immediately take all reasonable action to prevent or minimize any harm or threat of harm to the employees, students, and visitors of Enterprise State Community College.
 Furthermore, it shall be the duty of said official(s) to notify the appropriate law enforcement agency in the event of an act of a criminal nature, or of any other nature (for example, a traffic accident) which would ordinarily involve law enforcement officials.
 Additionally, it shall be the duty of said official(s) to contact the appropriate fire department, emergency medical agency, or other authority or agency which is due to be notified of the respective incident.